-HS Credits for 2 Year Program: Year 1 - 3.0 Elective Credits Year 2 - 2.0 Elective Credits and 1.0 Social Studies Credit VT Proficiency-Based Graduation Requirements (PBGRs): BTC is currently in the process of aligning PBGRs for Grade 11-12 Programs.
-Industry Recognized Certifications: American Red Cross First Aid, CPR & Automated External Defibrillator Certification for infant, child and adult; First Aid Bloodborne Pathogens Dual Enrollment/College Credit: CCV: (12 credits) Introduction to Early Childhood Education, Curriculum Development for Early Childhood Education, and Communication in the Early Childhood Education & Afterschool Workplace This program provides the foundational knowledge and skills needed to work with a diverse group of people in entry level professions such as mental health, community development, respite and health organizations, and education.
+Industry Recognized Certifications: American Red Cross First Aid, CPR & Automated External Defibrillator Certification, Infant, Child and Adult; First Aid Bloodborne Pathogens; Mandated Reporter Dual Enrollment/College Credit: Community College of VT (CCV): (12 credits) Introduction to Early Childhood Education, Curriculum Development for Early Childhood Education, Communication in the Early Childhood Education & Afterschool Workplace, Introduction to Human Services

+This program provides the foundational knowledge and skills needed to work with a diverse group of people in entry level professions such as mental health, community development, respite and health organizations, and education.
 The study of human growth and development sets the framework for discoveries, discussions, and presentations of various topics (such as human behavior, brain development, and developmental psychology).
 Students sharpen their interpersonal communication skills, reflect on and assess human behavior in a variety of settings, and have opportunities to develop projects that make a difference in their communities.
 Students participate in work-based learning by partnering with industry professionals and through working in community agencies and organizations.
 Students have the opportunity to work with preschool children in our on-site preschool classroom.
 Most of our students go on to colleges/universities to pursue degrees in psychology, education, social work.
 Other students go directly into the workforce related to our program of study.

-- Experience using Google and Microsoft Office applications - Good attendance - Good discipline record - Have a Personalized Learning Plan that reflects an interest in a BTC program - Strong desire to be successful in our programs and learning environment
+- Experience using Google and Microsoft Office applications - Motivated, self-driven - Strong attendance record - Have a Personalized Learning Plan that reflects an interest in Human Services - Strong desire to be successful in the Human Services learning environment